HotPocketHPE/mhguide/mhguide.md

 Having -10 points in a skill will give the negative version of that skill.
 Some of these aren't so bad, while others are very dangerous!

+A few armor pieces have Torso Up.
+Having 1 Torso Up piece doubles your torso's skill points (including Decorations), having 2 triples them, and so on.
+Useful for saving on monster materials.

 ## Slots and Decorations

 Each piece of armor, your weapon, and your charm (in 3rd and 4th gen) all have 0 to 3 slots.
 These slots are used for decorations.